the-liat/project-1/README.md

 * Inspect relationship between nutrition, physical activity, obesity, and diabetes.
 * Predict diabetes rates based on nutrition, physical activity, obesity and diabetes.

+## Understanding the Datasets
+### Challenges
+When researching the topic, we found multiple data sources but few captured the data we wanted to use.
+We found two datasets that had the variables of interest, but they had different structures, and we needed to transform them to be a similar structure in order to merge them
+### Dataset 1: 500 Cities: Adult Diabetes(csv)
+Data was provided by the Centers for Disease Control and Prevention (CDC), Division of Population Health, Epidemiology and Surveillance Branch.
+This project explores diabetes rates at the city level and includes sample size and population
+Variables & Observations:
+This dataset displays 24 columns, 29,006 rows in table.
+This dataset measures 50 states and 2 other US owned territories.